agora-team/elasticsearch-synonyms/README.md

 ## License

 The tools and codes are licensed under MIT.
-The datasets are used under fair use and derivative of the original sources.
+The datasets are used under fair use and are derivative of the original sources.

 [1]: https://cwiki.apache.org/confluence/display/solr/Filter+Descriptions#FilterDescriptions-SynonymFilter
 [2]: https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html#analysis-synonym-tokenfilter